 To help support his mother and without her knowledge, Alfie begins a secret mission of his own.
 Three days a week, he skips school … Continue reading →

 With summer in full swing, hopefully you’ve found yourself with some extra reading time.
 Out of over 70 books I’ve read since January 1, 2014, these are the top ten best.
 If you’re looking for a hot summer read, check these out.

 We Are the Goldens by Dana Reinhardt The emotional intensity.
 The slow, dramatic build-up.
 These are things I love about this story.From my review: “Reading this novel is like taking that first ride on a roller coaster and feeling the adrenaline and rush building over each tick-tick-tick as the coaster inches up to the top of its track until its riders can look out over the imminent fearsome … Continue reading →

 Judith returns to her small Puritan community at Roswell Station after a two year disappearance.
 She remains unable to speak, since her captor removed half her tongue.
 Her mother grudgingly allows her to live in her home, but rumors about Judith are whispered along the edges of her hearing.
 No one seems able to believe that she returned with her virtue intact.

 Despite the murmurs and dirty looks, Judith tries her best to be kind to the townspeople, especially to her childhood friend Lucas.
 When an attack by Homelanders threatens to destroy … Continue reading →

 Mercy Millar just wants her father to see her for who she is, instead of the son he wishes he had.
 She does enjoy the freedom to come and go the way her father’s son would, though.
 She is even allowed to drive to the edge of town and pick up the Maliseet workers unescorted.
 She looks forward to that drive each morning because it’s the only place she and Mick, a Maliseet boy, can be together.
-They steal … Continue reading →
+They steal a few … Continue reading →